 In addition to the use of deafening music, described here, the Dash series also featured the first uses of the crashbox.
 The crashbox consists of a tea-chest containing a quantity of broken plates.
 Two rope handles are fixed to the upper edges of the box so that it can be readily lifted.
 A stand microphone is arranged so that it projects down into the body of the box.
 When the box is raised eighteen inches then thrown to the floor, a loud and shocking bang will be heard through the sound system.
 The bangs were generally used as a means of cutting sharply and irresistibly across the onstage action in order to derail, destabilise but also enhance moments in which it was deemed appropriate to signal the imminence of chaos.
 Sometimes the bangs would simply interrupt without warning, at others they would punctuate dance sequences or passages of threat and physical struggle.
 We wanted to use theatrical maroons – electrically activated pyrotechnic devices – but it was feared that the windows in the performance space at Battersea Arts Centre would not withstand the blast.

-Continuing an engagement with effects that could be said to be irresistible, many of the Dash plays featured simulated bloodshed.
-The impact of the bleeding walls in the inhouse WCA play ‘Red Devils’, described here, had been considerable and, the designers and I felt, had overcome the audience’s scepticism about theatre’s limitations with regard to the depiction of death and injury.
+Continuing an engagement with effects that could be said to be physiologically irresistible, many of the Dash plays featured simulated bloodshed.
+The impact of the bleeding walls in the inhouse WCA play ‘Red Devils’, described here, had been considerable and had, the designers and I felt, overcome the audience’s scepticism about theatre’s limitations with regard to the depiction of death and injury.
 Like swearing, it depends how you do it.
 In this post from 2010, the extent of Dash’s blood use is made clear.

 In many of the playlets character names are changed in mid scene.
 Similarly, characters will be played by one actor in one scene then migrate to another actor in the next scene.
 Alongside plot lines that do not resolve or are impenetrable (‘In the Bosom of Roy’ is the main offender here) and the intermittent appearance of identical twins who do not resemble each other, there are also obtrusive geographical and temporal impossibilities.
 Little, then, can be relied upon.
 The characters, however, soldier on.
 Unless they are murdered.

-Postscript: I wrote the playlet ‘In the Bosom of Roy’ in 2008 as an inhouse production at WCA, then used that title again in ‘Dash Dash Dash’ in 2010, taking some of the themes from the original but introducing a new ‘storyline’.
+Postscript: I wrote the playlet ‘In the Bosom of Roy’ in 2008 as an inhouse production at WCA, then used that title again in the ‘Dash Dash Dash’ series in 2010, taking some of the themes from the original but introducing a new ‘storyline’.